Introduction

 A. Rich in potassium

-Although butternut squash is a healthy pick, it contains high potassium content, too, which makes it a little infeasible when your potassium levels are imbalanced as it shouldn’t be too high in one’s body.
+Although this is a healthy pick, it contains a high potassium content, too, which makes it a little infeasible when your potassium levels are imbalanced as it shouldn’t be too high in one’s body.

 B. It may not be ideal for kidney patients